-- Reduces thinking, learning and memory functions that can be permanent
+- Reduces thinking, learning, and memory functions that can be permanent

-- Ongoing chronic use, one study suggests, results on average in an eight point IQ loss between the ages of 13 and 38
+- Ongoing chronic use, one study suggests, results on average in an eight-point IQ loss between the ages of 13 and 38

 - Raises the heart rate, which can increase the likelihood of heart attack, especially among older users or those with existing heart problems

-- Worsens mental health conditions, such as depression, anxiety, bipolar disorder, schizophrenia and suicidal thoughts
+- Worsens mental health conditions, such as depression, anxiety, bipolar disorder, schizophrenia, and suicidal thoughts

-- On average, research suggests, one out of every 11 marijuana users becomes addicted to the drug
+- On average, research suggests one out of every 11 marijuana users becomes addicted to the drug.

 - “…the structural connectivity or ‘wiring’ of the brain starts degrading with prolonged marijuana use.”

-A fascinating 2015 Pew Research survey found that nearly 70 percent of U.S. citizens believe drinking alcohol regularly is more harmful to your health than smoking marijuana.
-Do we really know enough about the long-term side effects of smoking weed to assume it is “better” for you than drinking alcohol?
+A fascinating 2015 Pew Research survey found that nearly 70 percent of U.S. citizens believe drinking alcohol regularly is more harmful to their health than smoking marijuana.
+Do we know enough about the long-term side effects of smoking weed to assume it is “better” for you than drinking alcohol?
 And why do so many people think smoking marijuana isn’t detrimental to your health?

-Memory, Emotion and Learning
+Memory, Emotion, and Learning

-Certain characteristics are seen in chronic marijuana users:
+Specific characteristics are in chronic marijuana users:

 - Poor working memory (for example, forgetting how to install a car battery soon after being shown by a mechanic how to do it)

-- They are rapidly absorbed by the body
+- Rapidly absorbed by the body

-- They have small volumes of distribution (addictive substances primarily target the brain)
+- Addictive substances primarily target the brain)